 What is FCRA?

-FCRA or Foreign Contribution (Regulation) Act, 2010 is an act of the Indian parliament that aims to regulate the acceptance and utilization of foreign contribution or foreign hospitality by certain individuals, associations, or companies.
-The act prohibits acceptance and utilization of foreign contribution or foreign hospitality for any activities detrimental to the national interest.
+FCRA or Foreign Contribution (Regulation) Act, 2010 is an act of the Indian parliament that aims to regulate the acceptance and utilization of foreign contributions or foreign hospitality by certain individuals, associations, or companies.
+The act prohibits acceptance and utilization of foreign contributions or foreign hospitality for any activities detrimental to the national interest.

 The act was first introduced in 1976 when the then Government feared that foreign funding could be misused to create internal security challenges for the country.

 During the Cold War era, there was sufficient reason to believe that a few organizations and NGOs operating in India could be funded by hostile interests in order to achieve their Geopolitical objectives as well as their religious objectives.
 Which in turn could pose a threat to India’s economic security as well as to India’s national security.

 It was also feared that foreign funding of certain organizations could be misused to damage the sovereignty of India by creating communal and societal divides.

 On the above grounds, the FCRA 1976 was enacted to regulate the foreign funding received by organizations and NGOs operating in India however several deficiencies were found in the act, and hence old act (FCRA 1976) was repealed.

 Download Official document: The Foreign Contribution (Regulation) Act, 1976.pdf